eeg2025/eeg2025.github.io/_pages/about.md

 ### Challenge 2: Psychopathology Factor Prediction (Subject Invariant Representation)

-This supervised regression challenge requires teams to predict four continuous psychopathology scores (p-factor, internalizing, externalizing, and attention) from EEG recordings across multiple experimental paradigms.
+This supervised regression challenge requires teams to predict four continuous psychopathology scores (p-factor~~, internalizing, externalizing, and attention~~) from EEG recordings across multiple experimental paradigms.
 Teams can employ unsupervised or self-supervised pretraining strategies to learn generalizable neural representations, then adapt these foundation models for the regression targets while maintaining robustness across different subjects and experimental conditions.
-See the [Starter Kit](baseline.md) for more details.
+See the [Starter Kit](baseline.md) for more details. *Note: Other factors (internalizing, externalizing, and attention) were removed from the challenge to streamline the execution phase.*

 ## Dataset